mlibrary/keycard/docs/authentication.rst

 the control and knowledge of the application.
 It should be assumed that different IDs represent different people.

-The affiliation may be multi-valued and is "scoped", meaning that it applies within a security domain.
+The affiliation may be multi-valued and is *scoped*, meaning that it applies within a security domain.
 Common semantics assert that a person has roles like member and staff, or member and student, scoped to the entire affiliate organization.
 An example of one scoped affiliation would be